sjrusso8/drasi-python-reaction/README.md

     reaction.start()
 ```

 The configs for a reaction are defined in the yaml file to be deployed with drasi.
-Queri

 ## Example

-To run the examples, it's best to have drasi running on a kind cluster with `--local`.
+To run the example, it's best to have drasi running on a kind cluster with `--local`.
 To ensure drasi starts correctly,
 have the [drasi-platform](https://github.com/drasi-project/drasi-platform/tree/main) cloned and build the images directly from the repo.

-After the repo is clone and run the commands `make docker-build` and `make kind-load` in the root folder
+After the repo is clone and run the commands `make docker-build` and `make kind-load` in the root folder.

 Then start the drasi platform by running `drasi init --local --version latest`.